Simple ADHD Hacks Anyone Can Try Today

 Image description: Two sets of hands are pressing cookie cutters into a sheet of dough on a metal pan.

-If starting tasks like cleaning feels impossible, try body doubling by inviting a friend or family member to hang out in the same space.
-They don't need to help directly—just their presence can spark accountability and focus, turning solo struggles into a shared vibe that keeps you moving.
-This technique leverages social energy and rewards feelings of companionship to override procrastination, making tedious chores more bearable from the get-go.
+They don't need to help directly: just their presence can spark accountability and focus, turning solo struggles into a shared vibe that keeps you moving.
+This technique leverages social energy and rewards feelings of companionship to override procrastination, making tedious chores more bearable from the get-go.β

 On YouTube, some students are emulating the classroom body doubling experience by playing group study videos: like this classroom in China or this fictional Animal Crossing classroom, to bring on those vibes.

 One of our readers struggled with meal preparation and meal planning, so she teamed up with another parent to body double together: Once every couple weeks, they go shopping together for all their groceries, then cook and prep them together in the same kitchen while their kids hang out and play!
-Kids leave the weekend socialized, and both parents go home with days to weeks worth of food they can throw in the oven right away, or keep in the freezer for later.
+Kids spend the weekend socialized, and both parents go home with days to weeks worth of food they can throw in the oven right away, or keep in the freezer for later.
 Many hands sure make for light work!

-Have a Set Go-To List of Meals
+Have a Set List of Meals

 Image description: 3 bowls are decoratively plated with various foods: battered and fried tofu, sliced steak, and sliced beef topped with chopped peanuts.
 Various chiles, parsley, and cashews are also decorated throughout the table.

 Meal planning and meal execution is a common struggle for our adult ADHD readers, especially ADHD parents juggling dozens of other concerns, worries and responsibilities on top of bringing food to the table night after night.
-Not knowing, or forgetting the plan for dinner was a common trigger for emotional dysregulation in many households we’ve worked with.
+Not knowing, or forgetting the plan for dinner was a common trigger for emotional dysregulation in many households weβve worked with.

-Streamline meal planning by sticking to up to 20 reliable recipes that you commit to memory, like spaghetti with meatballs, grilled cheese with tomato soup, roast chicken with a side salad, ramen bowls, and also remembering your family’s favourite fast food orders for those nights when no one has the energy to cook.
-Write this list down and memorialize it as a laminated sheet or poster, or print it out and store in a binder!
-20 is not a hard number, but one we figured allowed for a decent variety.
+Streamline meal planning by sticking to up to 20 reliable recipes that you commit to memory, like spaghetti with meatballs, grilled cheese with tomato soup, roast chicken with a side salad, ramen bowls, and also remembering your familyβs favourite fast food orders for those nights when no one has the energy to cook.

 Over time, knowing exact items, ingredients and steps reduces shopping guesswork and eliminates recipe-hunting stress, saving money, time, and precious cognitive energy.
-This reader-favorite hack turns cooking from a daily dilemma into a low-fuss routine (and we could all use less ‘fuss’ in our lives)!
+This reader-favorite hack turns cooking from a daily dilemma into a low-fuss routine (and we could all use less βfussβ in our lives)!

 Set Alarms as Gentle Reminders